Sadiya S. Silvee and Sumit Kumar Banshal:

 The shame attached to menstruation is one that is detrimental to young girls learning about their bodies which led to a lot of inconvenience for young girls and women.
 Thereupon, they aren’t informed well about puberty and menstruation before they experience them.
 According to a study from UNICEF, 1 in 3 girls in South Asia knew nothing about menstruation prior to having their first period.
 Consequently, they are unaware of menstrual hygiene, which adversely affects the development of adolescent girls in all aspects of their life; from education to economic.
 In Bangladesh over percent 40 percent and, in India over 20 percent of girls drop out of school completely after reaching puberty.
 In Nepal and Afghanistan, 30 percent of girls report missing school during their periods.
 Why?
 Is it due to a lack of facilities or a lack of information or a lack of sanitary products or lack of privacy?

 In India, the South Delhi Municipal Corporation recently inaugurated the first ‘pink toilet’ to help women and girls access hygienic washrooms in markets.
-Thought, it is late but it’s ‘better late than never’.
-Involvement of the Government with help not only help to develop an adequate menstrual hygiene management (MHM) but will also help to run the program in a larger-scale.
-Development of an adequate menstrual hygiene management (MHM) demonstrates the status of women in a country.
-Above all, a country who admires women always works to remove the obstacles that hinder the development of their women.
+Thought, it is late but it’s ‘better late than never.
+The involvement of the Government with help not only help to develop adequate menstrual hygiene management (MHM) but will also help to run the program on a larger scale.
+The development of adequate menstrual hygiene management (MHM) demonstrates the status of women in a country.
+Above all, a country that admires women always works to remove the obstacles that hinder the development of their women.

 - Ahmed R. K. Yesmin 2008 ‘Menstrual hygiene: breaking the silence’ in J. Wicken J. Verhagen C.Sijbesma C. da Silva P. Ryan Beyond Construction Use by All IRC International Water and Sanitation Centre and WaterAid